How to Grow Do Si Dos?

 During late flowering, special attention is needed, such as a close watch on humidity levels.
 Too low humidity and Dosidos plants will transpire too much.

 Grow lights should not be kept too close to avoid stress.
-If you use LEDs, turn the power to 25% at the beginning of the growing cycle and gradually increase to 50% and later to 75% and monitor closely how your plants react.
-If you notice there're burns on the tops of the crops, make sure you decrease the power of your lights or take action to distance the grow lights further away from the tops.
+If you use LEDs, turn the power to 25% at the beginning of the growing cycle, gradually increase to 50% and later to 75%, and always monitor closely how your plants react.
+If you notice there’re burns on the tops of the crops, make sure you decrease the power of your lights or take action to distance the grow lights further away from the tops.

 Bonus tip: When growing, harvesting, drying and curing is all done, there are a number of ways how you can use Do Si Dos cannabis.
 Do Si Dos is one of those strains you can easily press into Rosin.
 The extract will almost certainly have a nice buttery consistency which if you give it a time of two-three weeks, it will even get better.
 It’s one of the best rosins you can get!